Zarana: G.I. Joe: The Movie

 In G.I.
-Joe: The Movie, Zarana impersonates a blonde woman named Heather, who gets Lt.
+Joe: The Movie, Zarana impersonates a blonde woman named Heather, who convinces Lt.
 Falcon to give her a "tour" of the place where Serpentor is being held.
 She uses mini-cameras in her earrings to take pictures of the prison.
 Duke catches them and has Jinx escort "Heather" out of the base.
 Heather comments on Falcon being attractive before driving away.
 She stops at a lake, where she changes out of her disguise and meets with the Dreadnoks.
 The information from Zarana and the device she plants in G.I.
 Joe's base helps the Dreadnoks and Cobra-La break Serpentor out.
 When a group of Joes sneak into Cobra-La, Zarana is knocked out by Jinx.